If you would like to obtain a degree at UZH, you can find information about the requirements and how to apply here.

-Are you looking to find out how to book or drop your selected courses using the module booking tool?
+Are you looking to find out how to book or drop your selected courses using the module booking app?

-Instructions on how to use the module booking tool are also available as a video tutorial in English below:
+Instructions on how to use the module booking app are available here:

 Courses attended at the Language Center or at ETH appear automatically on the UZH transcript of records.